 However, four of the most common indicators that you should always track include:

-Sales cycle times shows how fast it takes a lead (on average) to complete the buyer journey and make a purchase decision.
+Sales cycle times show how fast it takes a lead (on average) to complete the buyer journey and make a purchase decision.
 The average sales cycle for your target audience likely depends on your business or industry.
 So, you should identify a benchmark that makes sense for your business to judge your sales cycle.

 Cost per opportunity is the calculated cost of generating a single lead.
 If close rate is high and cost per opportunity is low, then you know your sellers are reaching the right target audience.
 So, to optimize this metric, focusing on high-value leads may deliver better ROI.